Live Photos are a great addition to newer iPhones that combine video and GIF imagery to create something more interesting than a still image.

 Boomerangs are Instagram’s version of short videos.
 It uses your camera’s burst photo mode to take a series of shots that will create a moving image, and you can also use it to convert a Live Photo to a Boomerang.

 - Open Instagram and select the camera.

 - Create a new story and swipe up to select your Live Photo.

 - Upload a Live Photo and press and hold on the screen.
 This uses 3D Touch to create the Boomerang.

 - Post the Boomerang to your story and compose the rest of your post as you wish.

-It isn’t the most elegant solution around but it gets the job done until Instagram catches up with the present and begins playing nicely with Live Photos.
+It isn’t the most elegant solution, but it gets the job done until Instagram catches up with the present and begins playing nicely with Live Photos.

 Do you have any other ways of posting Live Photos to Instagram?
-Tell us about them below if you do!
+Tell us about them below in the comments if you do!